nokia/danm/README.md

 4.9, 4.11, or 4.14 would be even better (lotta bug fixes)*

 The CNI provisions IPVLAN interfaces in L2 mode, and supports the following extra features:
-* attaching IPVLAN slaves to any host interface
+* attaching IPVLAN sub-interfaces to any host interface
-* attaching IPVLAN slaves to dynamically created VLAN or VxLAN host interfaces
+* attaching IPVLAN sub-interfaces to dynamically created VLAN or VxLAN host interfaces
 * renaming the created interfaces according to the "container_prefix" attribute defined in the DanmNet object
 * allocating IP addresses by using DANM's flexible, in-built IPAM module
 * provisioning generic IP routes into a configured routing table inside the Pod's network namespace